 Eradication is within reach.

 Thanks to UNICEF and partners' global immunization and vaccine efforts, polio has almost—but not quite—disappeared.
 In 1988 there were 350,000 cases; in 2012, only 223.
-In 2014, India joined the ranks of the polio-free, a major achievement thanks to lifesaving polio vaccines.
-And in 2015, Nigeria was removed from the list of polio-endemic countries—moving African a huge step closer to polio-free status.
+In 2014, India joined the ranks of the polio-free, a major achievement thanks to lifesaving polio vaccines, and in 2015, Nigeria reached a milestone when it went a full year without a single case of polio.

 But the highly-infectious, crippling and often fatal disease, to which children under 5 are particularly vulnerable, remains endemic in Afghanistan and Pakistan, and is known to resurface in countries in conflict, where health systems are disrupted.
-Continued support for vaccinations, including polio vaccines, remains vital.
+Continued support for vaccinations remains vital.